wenyuzhao/wenyuzhao.github.io/_posts/2015-01-06-19-05-Master-Theorem.md

 ###What is Master Theroem?

-It was two days ago when I took an online course called [Algorithm Analysis](https://www.coursera.org/course/algo) in [Coursera.org](https://www.coursera.org/) that I saw the academic word "Master Theroem".
+It was two days ago when I took an online course called [Algorithm Analysis](https://www.coursera.org/course/algo) in [Coursera.org](https://www.coursera.org/) that I saw the academic word "Master Theroem" at the first time.
 Then I googled at once.
 Below is the [explanation from Wikipedia](http://en.wikipedia.org/wiki/Master_theorem):

 In the analysis of algorithms, the master theorem provides a solution in asymptotic terms (using Big O notation) for recurrence relations of types that occur in the analysis of many divide and conquer algorithms.